-There are several factors to contemplate when you purchase a new furnace:
+There are several factors to contemplate when you buy a new furnace:

 - Do any of the residents living in the home suffer from respiratory problems?